How to Store Apples

 WITH THE BEST APPLES (THE PLUMP AND FIRM):

 - During the harvest and weeks afterward, we shined these juicy gems on our shirts and crunched into them daily.
 Our team of 16 each got to take home a bag to enjoy as they pleased.

-- Amanda made and devoured Oatbox’s Breakfast Cookie Recipe and brought them into Abeego HQ for all to enjoy.
+- Amanda made Oatbox’s Breakfast Cookie Recipe and brought them into Abeego HQ for all to enjoy.

 - Toni made dehydrated apple chips for team meeting table snacks (you know, back when they weren’t virtual).